 Margaret has been working as a freelance writer and translator.
 All her tips and insights come from her own experience.

-Being a new freelancer can be hard.
-When I first started my freelancing career, I had no one to guide me, and I learned everything I now know through trial and error.
-Although it has been an interesting journey, there are some crucial things I wish I knew beforehand.
+Being a new freelancer can be difficult.
+When I began my freelancing career, I had no one to guide me.
+I learned everything I now know through trial and error.
+Although I've done alright on my own, there are some crucial things I wish I knew beforehand.

 When it comes to freelancing, people usually offer you advice on how to find clients, manage your projects and time, or market yourself.
 As essential as these things might be, there are a few other key points that most people fail to mention, which are equally—if not more—important.